 Related Articles

-oracle create tablespace: This article on how to create tablespace in oracle, various characteristics associated with it and different create tablespace statements
+Oracle Create Tablespace: This article on how to create tablespace in Oracle, the various characteristics associated with it and different create tablespace statements

 Oracle database administration tutorial: This lists all the Oracle DBA-related stuff.
-Very helpful for administration
+Very helpful for the administration

-how to change default tablespace in oracle: Default tablespace is the tablespace where the objects are created when no tablespace name is specified by users.
-Find out how to check default tablespace
+How to change default tablespace in Oracle: Default tablespace is the tablespace where the objects are created when no tablespace name is specified by users.
+Find out how to check the default tablespace

 How to check temp tablespace in Oracle: This article is about temp tablespace in Oracle, resize the tempfile, drop the temp file, find the temp usage by Session